Skip to main content

 What parameters were employed for generating the co-authorship metric?

-A snapshot of data from the Scopus database was taken as at 8 June 2022.
-This has been analysed by calendar year for the three years 2019, 2020 and 2021.
+A snapshot of data from the Scopus database was taken as at 1 April 2024.
+This has been analysed by calendar year for the three years 2021, 2022 and 2023.
 Analysis of the snapshot is focused on the following five output types: Article; Conference Paper; Review; Book Chapter; Book.
 This focus mirrors the methodology Elsevier uses in the Times Higher Education World University Rankings.
 Similarly, the list of organisational affiliations used to generate the KEF metric began from the affiliations employed for the THES rankings.

 How are non-academic co-authors identified in the analysis?